fallenfreq/mystack/README.md

 Ensure that `privkey.pem` and `fullchain.pem` certificates exist in the `./certs` directory.
 For development purposes, you can generate a certificate authority and self-signed certificates using the scripts provided in the `./certs` directory.
 Don’t forgot to let your OS or browser trust your CA file.

+The scripts use openssl and realpath.
+You might need to install openssl and coreutils (which includes realpath) if they are not already installed on your OS.
+Then, update the OPENSSL_BIN variable to the location of the binary for your version of OpenSSL.

 ### Environment Variables

 Create a copy of any `.example` files and fill them in, removing the `.example` extension.
 For example, `.env.example` becomes `.env`.
 The defaults in the .example are fine for testing out the project other than a few variables that are mention in the authentication section.
 You may also want to fill out the SMTPConfiguration at `zitadel/zitadel-secrets.yaml` if you require email confirmation from users.